2013 Pacific typhoon season: Severe Tropical Storm Jebi (Jolina)

 On July 26, a low-pressure area was observed 600 km east of General Santos and was embedded along the Intertropical Convergence Zone that brought heavy rains to Mindanao.
 During the next three days, the low-pressure area crossed the Philippines and arrived on the West Philippine Sea on July 30, located west of Batangas.
 After favorable conditions, both PAGASA and JMA upgraded the system into a tropical depression and was named Jolina.
 On July 31, the JMA upgraded the system into a tropical storm and was given the international name Jebi.
 On September 2, The JMA upgraded Jebi into severe tropical storm.
 Jebi weakened into tropical storm and made landfall over Northern Vietnam On September 3, as well as the JTWC and JMA downgraded into tropical storm.
 Jebi weakened into tropical depression, as the JMA and the JTWC issued their final warning.

 In Cotabato City, incessant rains caused by the low-pressure area in Mindanao submerged 25 of its 37 villages.
 The floods forced the city government to suspend classes for elementary both public and private schools.
-Heavy rains also flooded areas around the Liguasan marshland, including 14 low-lying towns in Maguindanao and seven towns in North Cotabato.
+Heavy rains also flooded areas around the Liguasan marshland, including 14 low-lying towns in Maguindanao and seven towns in Cotabato.

 At least 7 people were killed in Vietnam.
 The most extensive losses took place in Quảng Ninh Province where 320 homes and 200 hectares of crops were damaged.
 Losses in the area amounted to VND10 billion (US$476,000).